 The Howard Center "Policy on Entries into Client Records" policy explicitly states, "In the CYFS Transition House and the Park Street Program, risk assessments for victimization and abusiveness must be conducted within 72 hours of the resident's admission to the facility and documented in the client health record.
 Information gathered in these assessments must be used to reduce the risk of sexual abuse by or upon the resident.
-Re-assessments must be conducted periodically while the resident remains in treatment in the facility (page 1, #3).
+Re-assessments must be conducted periodically while the resident remains in treatment in the facility."
 The policy also dictates that the vulnerability assessment must be conducted within 72 hours of intake.

 Interviews with the Agency PREA Coordinator and the Park Street PREA Compliance Manager explained that the Howard Center uses an electronic health record system.
 Completed vulnerability tools are stored in hardcopy paper in a locked filing cabinet in the administration building.
 Sensitive information is also stored in a secure folder online, to which only the Agency PREA Coordinator and PREA Compliance Managers have access.
-Furthermore, staff are trained on confidentiality and warned that they are permitted to view those client records that directly relate to their job responsibilities.
-Staff are required to sign the